Dear reader of ADxS.org, please excuse the disruption.

 Receipts can be scanned and linked to postings.

-Finanzmanager is simple enough to be used privately and comprehensive enough to easily create bookkeeping for small companies (with income statement),
+Finanzmanager is simple enough to be used privately and comprehensive enough to comfortably create bookkeeping for small companies (with revenue-surplus accounting),

 8.3.
 TaxGo